dorlandimort/tech_setup/README.md

 If you already install these 2 tools, we continue with the personalization, you need to follow next steps:

 - Open iTerm2
-- Go to Preferences>General>Closing and disabled all the options, this is remove the verification when you closed the terminal with more than one pestaña.
+- Go to Preferences>General>Closing and disabled all the options, this is remove the verification when you closed the terminal with more than one tab.
-- Also in Preferences you can go to Profiles option and create new one, after that set the new profile as default.
+- Also, in Preferences you can go to Profiles option and create new one, after that set the new profile as default.
 - Now you need to download this theme: <https://ethanschoonover.com/solarized>/ and import in the options colors inside your profile.
 And select the theme in the options, this set a customized UI for iTerm.
 - And after that you can see a little bit different term.